peterhry/peterhrynkow.com/_posts/2019-01-01-testing-molecules.md

 - [Enzyme](https://airbnb.io/enzyme/) -->

 ### Testing the atoms
 I see a lot of Redux apps where components, action creators, reducers, and selectors are tested separately.
 It shouldn’t come as a surprise that a lot of teams follow this approach since it’s what’s described in the [Redux docs](https://redux.js.org/recipes/writing-tests).
-But there problems with this method.
+But there are problems with this method.

 ![Files]({{ site.baseurl }}/images/unit-tests.jpg)